 Day 4–The Forgotten Gift–Every year one of the gifts gets “forgotten” under the tree.
 The kids open it on this day.
 It is usually a book to share or a board game to play.
 They love having this fun surprise.

-Day 7–New Years Eve-This year we have plans for a family game night out with friends.
-New Years Eve is usually very low key for us and we like to celebrate at home.
-We usually make a nice dinner and when the kids were little we would do an 8 o’midnight celebration with the kids with a live ball drop from our upstairs.
-Having 8 o’midnight means we are always in bed by 10, which I LOVE.
+Day 7–New Years Eve– New Years Eve is usually very low key for us and we like to celebrate at home.
+We usually make a nice dinner and when the kids were little we would do an 8 o’midnight celebration with a live ball drop from our upstairs.
+Having 8 o’midnight meant we are always in bed by 10, which I LOVE.
 Now the kids are older and enjoy staying up until midnight but this mama loves her sleep and is often in bed by 12:02!

 Day 8–New Year’s Day–Every year we have a BIG New Years Day fancy breakfast.
 After the meal, we complete our New Years Day Interviews.
 You can read all about the Interviews and get your own copy by clicking HERE.
 We’ve been doing these interviews for years and it is always fun to go back and see how we have grown and changed.